sillsdev/web-languageforge/docs/DEVELOPER.md

 ### Running Playwright E2E Tests

-Before running Playwright tests for the first time use `npx playwright install --with-deps chromium` to install chromium with its dependencies.
+Before running Playwright tests for the first time use `pnpm exec playwright install --with-deps chromium` to install chromium with its dependencies.
 It will ask for root access.
-After Playwright updates, you'll likely need to run `npx playwright install` to update the browsers, but Playwright should provide fairly explicit failure logs if that's the case.
+After Playwright updates, you'll likely need to run `pnpm exec playwright install` to update the browsers, but Playwright should provide fairly explicit failure logs if that's the case.

 1. `make e2e-tests`
 1. Test results will appear in your terminal